LordUnicorn31/Sub2pewdiepie-Studios/README.md

   - Move left: LEFT arrow key
   - Move right: RIGHT arrow key
 - Combat
-  - Punch: NUMPAD 1
+  - Punch: J
-  - Kick: NUMPAD 2
+  - Kick: K
-  - Special move: NUMPAD 3
+  - Special move: L
-- Win: Enter

 To learn more about the original controls and know the controls that the final version will have implemented, click [here](https://github.com/LordUnicorn31/Sub2pewdiepie-Studios/wiki/Design#controls)